Campus Improvement Plan

 Strategy's Expected Result/Impact: Increased student engagement and academic performance.

-Staff Responsible for Monitoring: Director
+Staff Responsible for Monitoring: Director and Intervention Specialist

 Title I: